 Employees covered by a collective bargaining agreement must choose one of three avenues when pursuing a complaint of a prohibited personnel practice: an OSC complaint, an MSPB appeal, or a grievance under the collective bargaining agreement.

-Complaints filed with the OSC are sent to OSC’s Complaints Examining Unit for initial examination.
-If the examination shows a potentially valid claim, the matter will be sent to OSC’s Investigation and Prosecution Division for field investigation.
-If a violation is found, OSC may seek a remedy.
-Forms of relief the OSC may take include:
+If an initial examination of a complaint shows a potentially valid claim, the matter will be sent to OSC’s investigation and prosecution division for field investigation.
+If a violation is found, the OSC may seek relief including:

 OSC offers mediation, as an alternative to investigation, in selected prohibited personnel practice cases.
 See Section 7 of this chapter.

-Current or former federal employees and applicants for employment who have filed a matter with the OSC alleging actual or threatened reprisal for whistleblowing may have their allegation heard by the MSPB as an “Individual Right of Action” appeal if OSC closes the matter after investigation, or if OSC does not seek corrective action within 120 days from receiving the complaint.
-If such an appeal is filed, MSPB may not take into account OSC’s decision to terminate an investigation of a whistleblowing complaint without seeking corrective action.
+Current or former federal employees and applicants for employment who have filed a matter with the OSC alleging actual or threatened reprisal for whistleblowing may have their allegation heard by the MSPB as an “individual right of action” appeal if OSC closes the matter after investigation, or if OSC does not seek corrective action within 120 days from receiving the complaint.
+If such an appeal is filed, The MSPB may not take into account OSC’s decision to terminate an investigation of a whistleblowing complaint without seeking corrective action.
 See Whistleblowing in Section 3 of this chapter.

 In general, employees in the Executive Branch including the Postal Service, whether in the competitive or the excepted service, are subject to certain political activity restrictions under the Hatch Act.
 Part-time and temporary employees are included.
 Certain employees, primarily in intelligence and law enforcement agencies, are under stricter prohibitions (see below).
 The law continues to apply to covered employees while they are on paid or unpaid leave, including furlough.